CrashOps/iOS-SDK/README.md

 ```

+### Acknowledgments

+This SDK produces advanced error crash reports by using [KZCrash](https://github.com/perrzick/KZCrash) which originally forked from the awesome [KSCrash](https://github.com/kstenerud/KSCrash) library.

 **Statically:** Add a [CrashOpsConfig-info.plist file](https://github.com/CrashOps/iOS-SDK/blob/26aac1ae65eaba100f749a57f4e49665c1837429/CrashOps/SupportingFiles/example-for-optional-info-plist/CrashOpsConfig-info.plist) to your project and the SDK will read it in every app launch (using this method can still be overridden by the dynamic approach).